wsdfhjxc/virtual-desktop-bar/README.md

 ## Virtual Desktop Bar
-This is an applet, a.k.a. plasmoid, for KDE Plasma panel which lets you switch between virtual desktops and also invoke some common actions to dynamically manage them in a convenient way.
+This is an applet, a.k.a. plasmoid, for KDE Plasma panel, which lets you switch between virtual desktops and also invoke some common actions to dynamically manage them in a convenient way.
 Those actions can be accessed through applet's context menu or user-defined global keyboard shortcuts.
 There is also support for some GNOME-like features.

-The plasmoid displays virtual desktop entries as text labels with their names and optionally prepended numbers.
+The plasmoid displays virtual desktop entries as text labels with their numbers, names or both of them.
 That means there's no icons or window previews like in the Plasma's default pager applet.
 The intention is to keep it simple.

 ### Features
 * switching to a virtual desktop